Mista-Tea/netwrapper/README.md

 A:
 ##### For Net Vars:
-Every time you use ENTITY:SetNetVar() from the server, the data will be networked to any clients via net message.
+Every time you use ENTITY:SetNetVar( key, value ) from the server, the data will be networked to any clients via net message.

 If you set a value on a player and then change that value 5 minutes later, the data will have been broadcasted only 2 times over the span of that 5 minutes.

-However, this does mean that if you use ENTITY:SetNetVar() in a think hook, it will be broadcasting net messages every frame.
+However, this does mean that if you use ENTITY:SetNetVar( key value ) in a think hook, it will be broadcasting net messages every frame.

 As with any other function, be sure to set networked data only as often as you need to.
 Think hooks should typically be avoided if you plan on networking large amounts of data on a large amount of entities/players.

 ##### For Net Requests:
-Whereas Net Vars are automatically broadcasted to clients and synced to connecting clients during GM:InitPostEntity, Net Requests are only networked on a 'need-to-know' basis, which significantly reduces the amount of network traffic that connecting players receive.
+Whereas Net Vars are automatically broadcasted to connected clients, and synced to connecting clients during GM:InitPostEntity, Net Requests are only networked on a 'need-to-know' basis, which significantly reduces the amount of network traffic that connecting players receive.

 ---------------------------------------------------------------------------------------------------------------------------